 Lobster biomass is measured by four multispecies surveys from which commercial biomass indices are used to determine overall stock health.
 The commercial biomass is calculated for each survey, and a 3-year running median is used to assess stock status relative to reference indicators.
 The Limit Reference Indicator (LRI) for each index is defined as the median of the five lowest non-zero biomasses in the time series.
 The Upper Stock Indicator (USI) is defined as 40% of the median of the higher productivity period (i.e., 2000-2015).
+Rather than relying on the inherently variable annual estimates of survey indices, the 3-year running median estimated with the available data was compared to the LRIs and USIs.
 For the stock to be considered in the Healthy Zone, the commercial biomass indices for at least three of the four surveys must be above their respective USIs (Figure 3).
-Currently, all four surveys are above their respective USIs.
+Currently, all four surveys are well above their respective USIs.
 Therefore, the stock is in the Healthy Zone, and it has been since 2002.

 Figure 3.
-Commercial biomass time series along with the 3-year running median (red line), compared to LRI (solid blue line) and USI (dot-dash grey line).
+Commercial biomass time series along with the 3-year running median (red line), compared to Limit Reference Indicator (LRI, solid blue line) and Upper Stock Indicator (USI, dot-dash grey line).
 Top row: left-RV41, right-GB.
-Bottom row: left-NSpr41, right-Naut41.
-Note: Different scales are used on both x-axis and y-axis.
+Bottom row: left- NSpr41, right-Naut41.
+Note: Different scales are used on both x-axis and y-axis, and missing years for some panels.